 Our research focuses on understanding neural circuits – the functionally connected neurons that give rise to thought and behavior.
 We are particularly interested in how neurons build appropriate synaptic connections and modulate their strength.
-Defects in synaptic development and plasticity are associated with a broad range of neurological disorders including developmental disorders such as autism; motor, cognitive and psychological impairment; and neurodegeneration.
+Defects in synaptic development and plasticity are associated with a broad range of neurological disorders, including developmental disorders such as intellectual disability, motor, cognitive and psychological impairment, and neurodegeneration.
 Thus, the identification and characterization of the molecules that regulate synapse formation and function is critical to our understanding of normal neural function and our ability to treat a variety of neurological disorders.

 Communication between neurons occurs primarily at chemical synapses where action potentials trigger calcium-dependent release of neurotransmitter-filled synaptic vesicles at presynaptic active zones.
 This signal is received by neurotransmitter receptors that cluster opposite active zones in the postsynaptic cell.
 Synapse formation is a complex process that depends on intercellular communication between pre and postsynaptic cells – often at sites very distant from cell bodies.
 In fact, a single neuron can form thousands of synapses and must independently regulate the development of each.
 Synapses must also maintain the lifelong ability to modify their morphology and physiology in response to environmental stimuli and changes in activity levels – modifications that are thought to underlie learning and memory.

 To understand the molecules and mechanisms underlying the formation, function, and plasticity of synapses, we conduct studies in Drosophila, where we employ the rich array of genetic tools and model synapses accessible to physiological, imaging, and behavioral studies.
 The remarkable conservation of synaptic genes enables us to gain generalizable insights into gene and synapse function.
 In parallel, we have focused on developing new genome engineering tools to overcome barriers to the study of synapses in vivo.